Introduction to SQL Timestamp

 After inserting the relevant information, the data in the table will look something like this:

-But in the above example, we can see that since the customer is from London and its not 24th March there, the first query might not be the best option.
-We can improve the query by mentioning the time zone as ‘GMT’, as mentioned in the query below.
+But in the above example, we can see that since the customer is from London and it’s not 24th March there, the first query might not be the best option.
+So we can improve the query by mentioning the time zone as ‘GMT’, as mentioned in the query below.

-SQL timestamp is a data type and a function that is used to store and work with data values in date and time formats, sometimes along with time zones and AD/BCs.
+SQL timestamp is a data type and function used to store and work with data values in date and time formats, sometimes along with time zones and AD/BCs.
 They are very helpful when we have operations all over the world.